 We strongly believe that we all are responsible for the health of our society and environment.
 Because of this, we teach the aforementioned skills through working on real-life social and environmental challenges.
 We always work with local partners who help us identify these challenges, generate and refine prototypes, and implement the final ideas.

-The first Holis focused on the future scenarios of an old felt factory, which at the time was suffering from a 90% loss of income due to the rise in popularity of synthetic felts.
+The first Holis focused on the future scenarios of an old felt factory in Hungary, which at the time was suffering from a 90% loss of income due to the rise in popularity of synthetic felts.
 As a result of the solutions that Holis participants helped to identify and implement, the felt factory now has new owners, new products, and other thriving business activities.
 Since then we’ve been working on the challenges of ageing and retirement in Ajka and Herend (HU), new functions for the Rákóczi-Bánffy castle in Gilău (RO), and the challenges of alienation, small-scale farming, public spaces, and well being in Sobole (PL).

 In 2018 we explored what are the challenges of rural Poland and what can we do about them.